BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/19_3_Closing_a_Channel.md

 # 19.3: Closing a Channel

-> :information_source: **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
-It is not yet ready for learning.
+> :information_source: **NOTE:** This section has been recently added to the course and is an early draft that may still be awaiting review.
+Caveat reader.

 In this chapter you'll learn how to close a channel using `lightning-cli close` command-line interface.
 Closing a channel means you and your counterparty will send their agreed-upon channel balance to the blockchain, whereby you must pay blockchain transaction fees and wait for the transaction to be mined.
 A closure can be cooperative or non-cooperative, but it works either way.

 In order to close a channel, you first need to know the ID of the remote node; you can retrieve it in one of two ways.

-## Finding your Channels by Funds
+## Find your Channels by Funds

 You can use the `lightning-cli listfunds` command to see your channels.
 This RPC command displays all funds available, either in unspent `outputs` (UTXOs) in the internal wallet or locked up in currently open `channels`.
 ```